ZacSweers/MoshiX/README.md

 ## 🚧 WIP 🚧

+_This currently uses unrelated KotlinPoet and Moshi APIs_

 Reflective and code gen implementations for serializing Kotlin sealed classes via Moshi polymorphic adapters.

 Simple add `sealed:{typeLabel}` where `{typeLabel}` is the value of the type label that should be